-Following the High Court ruling in October 2018, a Guaranteed Minimum Pension ("GMP") equalisation is required and various methods are permissible for the same.
-In the prior year £1.5m represents the Company's estimate of likely additional pension liabilities using the default Method C2 for equalising for the effect of GMP.
+^{} Following the High Court ruling in October 2018, a Guaranteed Minimum Pension ("GMP") equalisation is required and various methods are permissible for the same. £3.2m represents the Company's estimate of likely additional pension liabilities using the default Method C2 for equalising for the effect of GMP.